Add Gold Foliage to Your Garden

-When most people think of color in the garden, they naturally think of flowers.
-But there are several plants that exhibit eye-catching foliage color.
+When people think of color in the garden, they naturally think of flowers.
+But there are many plants that exhibit eye-catching foliage color.
 Gold foliage includes a range of light yellow to pure gold.
 The list of golden plants includes everything from annuals and perennials to trees and shrubs.

 Tropicals, Perennials and Grasses

 - Croton is a tropical beauty that's grown as an annual in containers or as a houseplant throughout all but the warmest parts of the U.S. There are more than 100 varieties of croton in cultivation, featuring an array of leaf shapes and colors.

 - Canna 'Tropicanna Gold' has striped golden foliage that makes a bold statement in the garden.
 This selection produces brilliant yellow-orange flowers.
 It's hardy to USDA Zone 7 and, in colder climates, makes an outstanding container plant.

 - Dicentra spectabilis 'Goldheart' is a golden bleeding heart with rosy pink flowers.
 The foliage maintains its golden color throughout the growing season.
 This shade-loving perennial is extremely hardy, tolerating sub-zero temperatures.

 - Hosta 'Sun Power' is equally hardy as the golden bleeding heart.
 It too requires shade, especially in the South, and is long-lived, assuming slugs don't devour it.